 - English cucumber - This is the most common type of cucumber used for German cucumber salad.
 They are a little firmer than American cucumbers and contain fewer seeds.
 But you can also use other types of cucumbers if you prefer.

-- sour cream: essential for the light and creamy salad dressing.
+- Sour cream - essential for the light and creamy salad dressing.
 The German sour cream (Sauer Sahne) is a little less sour than the American equivalent.
 You can always add a little Greek yogurt to balance it out.

-- dill
+- Fresh dill

 What to serve with Cucumber Salad?